In today’s digital-first world, search engines are often the first place customers turn to when discovering new products, services, or businesses.

 If during initial discussions the agency cannot clearly explain what deliverables you will get, or if they dodge questions about their strategy (“don’t worry, we have our ways”), that’s a problem.

-A professional SEO company should be willing and able to break down plan in understandable terms.
 For example, if you're running an e-commerce business and asking about platforms like Shopify, they should be able to explain how does Shopify work and how it integrates with your SEO strategy.

 Similarly, if they seem reluctant to provide regular reports or say things like “Just trust us, you’ll see results,” consider that a warning sign.
 SEO requires collaboration and clarity you deserve to know what you’re paying for.